Integral decompositions of varifolds

 \begin{example} Let $0 < \theta < \pi$ be such that $\cos \theta = 1/4$.
 Consider the six rays

 in $\mathbf{R}^2$ and the associated varifolds $V_i \in \mathbf{IV}_1(\mathbf{R}^n)$ with $\|V_i\| = \mathscr{H}^1 \restrict R_i$.
 Note that the integral varifold defined by

 is stationary.
 Let

-and define $\xi_i: H_i \to \mathscr{P}$ for $i = 1, 2, 3$ by
+and define $\xi_i: H_i \to \mathscr{P}$ for $i = 1, 2$ by

-Then, $(H_i, \xi_i)$ for $i = 1, 2, 3$ are distinct decompositions of $V$ with respect to $\mathbf{IV}_1(\mathbf{R}^2)$.
-It shows that there may exist different types of decompositions for a varifold; in fact, the decompositions may fail to be unique even if $\|V\|$ has density $1$, see also \cite[6.13]{Menne16a_MR3528825}. \end{example}
+Then, $(H_i, \xi_i)$ for $i = 1, 2$ are distinct decompositions of $V$ with respect to $\mathbf{IV}_1(\mathbf{R}^2)$.
+It shows that there may exist different types of decompositions for a varifold and the components need not to have constant density.
+Furthermore, the decompositions may fail to be unique even if $\|V\|$ has density $1$, see also \cite[6.13]{Menne16a_MR3528825}. \end{example}

 To prove the main theorem, the following a priori estimate is a key observation: under smallness conditions on the first variation, the weight measure on a ball has a positive lower bound.
 This will provide, locally, an upper bound of the number of varifolds in a decomposition; moreover, it also suggests a way to construct a decomposition.